How to contact us

 2.1 RISK ASSESSMENT

-Iris have a low risk attitude in relation to tax matters.
+Iris has a low-risk attitude in relation to tax matters.
 We identify and assess tax matters in line with our business operations and make tax decisions accordingly.

-Identification, assessment and regular monitoring of tax risks are undertaken by the global Group Finance Team within the UK Finance Department, overseen by the Chief Financial Officer.
+Identification, assessment, and regular monitoring of tax risks are undertaken by the Group Tax Director within the Group Finance Department, overseen by the Group Finance Director.

 2.2.
 RISK MANAGEMENT

-The Group Finance Team ensure that appropriate policies and procedures are in place to mitigate identified tax risks and that global tax compliance is adhered to.
+The Group Tax Director ensures that appropriate policies and procedures are in place to mitigate identified tax risks and that global tax compliance is adhered to.
 This approach is constantly optimising and evolving to meet changes in regulation and to ensure that tax risks are minimised.
-Equally, we aim to ensure that the business understands the Group Finance Team’s tax objectives of minimising our exposure to tax risks and how we seek to achieve this.
+Equally, we aim to ensure that the business understands the Group Tax Director’s objectives of minimising our exposure to tax risks and how we seek to achieve this.

-The Group Finance Team work closely with the Finance Heads of each subsidiary to ensure understanding of our identified tax risks and compliance with all regulations.
-We subsequently monitor our global tax risks and associated tax controls very closely to ensure our tax obligations are met, both responsibly and legally.
+The Group Tax Director works closely with the Finance Heads of each subsidiary to ensure understanding of our identified tax risks and compliance with all regulations.
+We subsequently monitor our global tax risks and associated tax controls very closely to ensure our worldwide tax obligations are met, both responsibly and legally.
+Global corporation tax compliance is prepared by external tax advisors and specialist advice is sought in all areas where expert knowledge is required.

 Each tax risk is identified and measured on a balanced approach when considering how best to manage the risk in the most tax efficient manner whilst always ensuring compliance with all relevant laws.

-Iris always consider the wider group business as part of its decision-making process, and the level of risk which is ultimately accepted by the business will continue to be re-assessed and evaluated regularly.
+Iris always considers the wider group business as part of its decision-making process, and the level of risk which is ultimately accepted by the business will continue to be re-assessed and evaluated regularly.

 3 TAX PLANNING AND GOVERNANCE